Unconditionally verifiable blind computation: Preliminaries

 \begin{definition} A hiding protocol with quantum input is \emph{correct} if the quantum output state is $U\ket I$ or if the classical outputs are the result of Pauli $X$ measurements on the state $U\ket I$, where $U$ is the unitary operator corresponding to the implementation of the measurement pattern of the hiding protocol.
 Similarly one could define correctness for protocols with classical input. \end{definition}

 \begin{theorem}[Correctness] Assume Alice and Bob follow the steps of Protocols~\ref{prot:GBQCQ} and \ref{prot:GBQCC}.
-Then the outcome is correct. \end{theorem} \begin{proof} Here we explicitly give a proof only for the case of quantum input and output, as the remaining cases have virtually identical proofs.
+Then the outcome is correct. \end{theorem} \begin{proof} The correctness of these protocol follows from the correctness of standard measurement based quantum computation~\cite{Mcal07}, as we now show.
+We explicitly give a proof only for the case of quantum input and output, as the remaining cases have virtually identical proofs.
 The protocol deviates in three ways from the standard implementation of the desired measurement pattern defined by a graph state $G$ with measurement angles $\phi_i$: a random $Z(\theta_i)$ rotation over all qubits; a random $X^{x_i}$ rotation over the input qubits; measuring with angles $\delta_i$.
 However, since \textsc{ctrl}-$Z$ commutes with $Z$-rotations, Alice's preparation does not change the underlying graph state; only the phase of each qubit is locally changed, and it is as if Bob had done the $Z$-rotation after the \textsc{ctrl}-$Z$.
 Let $\phi_i'$ be the adapted angles of the measurement $\phi_i$ according to the flow structure of the desired measurement pattern defined by $G$.
-Note that a measurement in the $\left\{\ket{+_{\phi_i'}}, \ket{-_{\phi_i'}}\right\}$ basis on a state $\ket{\psi}$ is the same as a measurement in the $\left\{\ket{+_{\phi_i' +\theta_i}},\ket{-_{\phi'_i +\theta_i}}\right\}$ basis on $Z(\theta_i) \ket{\psi}$.
-Also a measurement in the $\left\{\ket{+_{\phi_i'}}, \ket{-_{\phi_i'}}\right\}$ basis on a state $\ket{\psi}$ is the same as a measurement in the $\left\{\ket{+_{- \phi_i'}},\ket{-_{-\phi'_i}}\right\}$ basis on $X \ket{\psi}$.
+Note that a measurement in the $\{ |+_{\phi_i'} \rangle, |-_{\phi_i'} \rangle \}$ basis on a state $\ket{\psi}$ is the same as a measurement in the $\{ |+_{\phi_i' +\theta_i}\rangle, |-_{\phi'_i +\theta_i} \rangle \}$ basis on $Z(\theta_i) \ket{\psi}$.
+Also a measurement in the $\{| +_{\phi_i'}\rangle, |-_{\phi_i'}\rangle\}$ basis on a state $\ket{\psi}$ is the same as a measurement in the $\{|+_{- \phi_i'}\rangle, |-_{-\phi'_i}\rangle\}$ basis on $X \ket{\psi}$.
 Finally since $\delta_i = (-1)^{x_i}\phi'_i + \theta_i + \pi r_i$, if $r_i=0$, Bob's measurement has the same effect as Alice's target measurement; if $r_i=1$, all Alice needs to do is to flip the outcome.
-Therefore all the deviation from the actual implementation of the measurement patter are corrected and the quantum output is the desired state corresponding to the action of the unitary operator implemented by the graph state $G$ over the input state. \end{proof}
+Therefore all the deviation from the actual implementation of the measurement pattern are corrected and the quantum output is the desired state corresponding to the action of the unitary operator implemented by the graph state $G$ over the input state. \end{proof}